duderstadt-lab/mars-docs/examples/dynamic_fret.md

 **Sample Design**

 **Dataset Characteristics**
-The dataset<sup>[2](https://doi.org/10.5281/zenodo.5911644)</sup> contains ten separate image sequences each representing a different field of view from the same sample.
+The [dataset](https://doi.org/10.5281/zenodo.6659531) contains ten separate image sequences each representing a different field of view from the same sample.
 Imaging was conducted on a micro-mirror TIRF microscope with a dual view using [Micro-Manager 2.0](https://micro-manager.org/Version_2.0).
 The detection area of the camera is split in half, with each half displaying the signal from a different wavelength.
 In this way emission can be measured for two wavelengths at the same time and signal correlation is possible.
 In practice, for this dataset, this means that red emission is collected and shown on the top half, and the green emission on the bottom half of the image (figure 3).
 Furthermore, the dataset has two channels.
-One channel for red excitation (C=0) with a 637 nm laser and another for green excitation (C=1) with a 532 laser as denoted below by I<sub>emission|excitation</sub>.
+One channel for red excitation (C=0) with a 637 nm laser and another for green excitation (C=1) with a 532 nm laser as denoted below by I<sub>emission|excitation</sub>.
 The intensities of peaks are integrated during analysis, used for corrections and the calculation of final E and S distributions.

 **The Analysis Procedure**
 This example was developed in a modular fashion to illustrate how workflows can be built using Mars and to simplify the process of customization for processing other FRET datasets.
 The workflow has two major phases.
-In the first phase, displayed below on the left, the emission peaks from the molecules are located and fluorescence intensity is integrated to generate Molecule Archives for donor only (DO), acceptor only (AO), and FRET.
+In the first phase, displayed below on the left, the emission peaks from the molecules are located and fluorescence intensity is integrated to generate Molecule Archives for donor only (DO), acceptor only (AO), and FRET populations.
 These are merged into one Molecule Archive that is used in phase two, displayed on the right, where a sequence of [groovy scripts provided in the mars-tutorials repository](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts) are used to process the merged Molecule Archive.
 This includes identification of bleaching positions, scoring intensity traces, and calculating correction factors.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/dynamic_FRET_workflow_overview.png' width='1000'></div>

-****Phase 1: Locate molecules and integrate fluorescence****
+**Phase 1: Locate molecules and integrate fluorescence**
-   * Open the video.
    * Identify the peaks (molecule locations) in the top and bottom regions.
-   * Correlate the peaks in the top and bottom regions to find which molecules have a red dye only (acceptor only, AO), green dye only (donor only, DO), or both dyes (FRET).
+   * Correlate the peaks in the top and bottom regions to find which molecules have only red emission (acceptor only, AO), only green emission (donor only, DO), or emission from both dyes (FRET).
    * Extract the intensity (I) vs. time (T) traces of all molecules and store this information in a Molecule Archive.
    * Tag the metadata record of each Molecule Archive with DO, AO, or FRET depending on the molecules selected and integrated.
-   * Merge all of three of the Molecule Archives (DO, AO, and FRET) in preparation for phase 2.
+   * Merge all three of the Molecule Archives (DO, AO, and FRET) in preparation for phase 2.

-****Phase 2: Corrections, E and S calculation, kinetic analysis****
+**Phase 2: Corrections, E and S calculation, kinetic analysis**
-1. Run the 'add molecule tags' groovy script.
+1. Run the [add molecule tags](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_1_add_molecule_tags.groovy) groovy script.
 This script adds the tags on the metadata records (DO, AO, and FRET) to the corresponding molecule records.
-2. Run the 'profile correction' groovy script.
+2. Run the [profile correction](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_2_profile_correction.groovy) groovy script.
 This script corrects for differences in the beam intensity across the field of view.
-3. Run the 'find bleaching positions' groovy script.
+3. Run the [find bleaching positions](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_3_find_bleaching_positions.groovy) groovy script.
 This script adds the donor and acceptor bleaching positions (T) to the molecule records.
 Evaluate the intensity traces and add the Accepted tag to passing molecules.
-4. Run the 'alex corrections' groovy script.
+4. Run the [alex corrections](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_4_alex_corrections.groovy) groovy script.
 This script calculates all alex correction factors to generate the fully corrected I vs. T traces as well as the FRET efficiency (E) and stoichiometry (S) values.
-5. Run the 'two state fit' groovy script.
+5. Run the [two state fit](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_5_two_state_dwell_times.groovy) groovy script.
 This script adds a segments table making the high and low E states based using the threshold provided.

 Final distributions and figures are then generated using the [dynamic FRET example jupyter notebook](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_workflows/FRET/dynamic/dynamic_FRET_example.ipynb) provided in the mars-tutorials repository.
-This notebook takes the path to the final Molecule Archive generated from the scripts above as input.
+This notebook requires the file path to the final Molecule Archive generated from the scripts above as input.

-Please visit the [documentation](https://duderstadt-lab.github.io/mars-docs/docs/) pages for specific information about the used tools.

 ---
 #### <a name="1"></a> Data preparation
 **Opening the Video**
-First, [download](https://doi.org/10.5281/zenodo.5911644) the dataset from Zenodo.
-To follow along with this example, you will only need to download Pos0.
-The analysis procedure for the other fields will be the same.
+First, [download](https://doi.org/10.5281/zenodo.6659531) the dataset from Zenodo.
+To follow along with this example, you will only need to download Pos0 and the beam_profiles.
+The analysis procedure for the other fields of view is be the same.

 Make sure you have [Fiji with Mars installed](https://duderstadt-lab.github.io/mars-docs/install/).
 Open Fiji and make sure SCIFIO is used by default to open videos (Edit>Options>ImageJ2 tick the use SCIFIO box).
 Mars comes with a SCIFIO reader for Micro-Manager 2.0 that ensures all metadata is recovered using the Mars image processing commands.
 Open the video by dragging it from your file explorer to the Fiji bar or using File>Open... and selecting any image in the sequence.
 The video should look similar to the screenshot in below.
 If you are trying this workflow with a different video, Mars accepts many other formats including videos opened using BioFormats.
 However, some metadata may not be recovered and this workflow would require some adaptation if a different collection strategy was used.
 If you run into trouble or have questions please make a post on the [Scientific Community Image Forum](https://forum.image.sc) with the mars tag.